gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 At some point, a group member considers the OSCORE Security Context invalid and to be renewed.
 This happens, for instance, after a number of unsuccessful security processing of incoming messages from other group members, or when the Security Context expires as specified by the 'exp' parameter of the Joining Response.

+When this happens, the group member retrieves updated security parameters and group keying material.
+This can occur in the two different ways described below.

+## Retrieval of Group Keying Material ## {#ssec-updated-key-only}

-When this happens, the group member retrieves updated security parameters and group keying material, by sending a Key Distribution Request message to the Group Manager, as per Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.
+If the group member wants to retrieve only the latest group keying material, it sends a Key Distribution Request to the Group Manager, as per Section 4.3 of {{I-D.ietf-ace-key-groupcomm}}.

 In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME at the Group Manager, where GROUPNAME is the name of the OSCORE group.
 The Key Distribution Request is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.

 The Group Manager processes the Key Distribution Request according to Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
 The Key Distribution Response is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.

-Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters and group keying material, and use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters and group keying material, and, if they differ from the current ones, use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

+## Retrieval of Group Keying Material and Sender ID ## {#ssec-updated-and-individual-key}

+If the group member wants to retrieve the latest group keying material as well as the Sender ID that it has in the OSCORE group, it sends a Key Distribution Request to the Group Manager, as per Section TBD of {{I-D.ietf-ace-key-groupcomm}}.

+In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/NAME at the Group Manager, where GROUPNAME is the name of the OSCORE group and NAME is the name of the group member.
+The Key Distribution Request is formatted as defined in Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.

+The Group Manager processes the Key Distribution Request according to Section 4.1.2.2 of {{I-D.ietf-ace-key-groupcomm}}.
+The Key Distribution Response is formatted as defined in Section TBD of {{I-D.ietf-ace-key-groupcomm}}.

+Upon receiving the Key Distribution Response, the group member retrieves the updated security parameters, group keying material and Sender ID, and, if they differ from the current ones, use them to set up the new OSCORE Security Context as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.

 # Retrieval of New Keying Material # {#sec-new-key}

 As discussed in Section 2.2 of {{I-D.ietf-core-oscore-groupcomm}}, a group member may at some point experience a wrap-around of its own Sender Sequence Number in the group.

 When this happens, the group member MUST send a Key Renewal Request message to the Group Manager, as per Section 4.4 of {{I-D.ietf-ace-key-groupcomm}}.
-In particular, it sends a CoAP GET request to the endpoint /group-oscore/GROUPNAME/node at the Group Manager, where GROUPNAME is the name of the OSCORE group.
+In particular, it sends a CoAP PUT request to the endpoint /group-oscore/GROUPNAME/NODENAME at the Group Manager, where GROUPNAME is the name of the OSCORE group and NODENAME is the name of the group member.

 Upon receiving the Key Renewal Request, the Group Manager processes it as defined in Section 4.1.6.2 of {{I-D.ietf-ace-key-groupcomm}}, and performs one of the following actions.